jimbro1000/Atari65_130XE_C070067/README.md

 ## Progress

 Transcription of the schematics is completed subject to review.
-Some minor component numbering errors are present on the soure schematic and there are two gaps that likely should be components.
-The gaps will be resolved as the PCB routing is performed.
+Some minor component numbering errors are present on the soure schematic but are dealt with as they are found.
+Some components on the schematic have been deleted on the sample PCBs, these are removed when identified but left unattached in the schematic for reference.

-Recreation of the original PCB routing is in progress and approximately 25% complete.
+Recreation of the original PCB routing is in progress and approximately 50% complete.
+All components are placed.

 Mounting holes for the board and shielding are not included yet.
 The PCB outline is correct.
-Footprints for SIO port and expansion port are not included.

-The footprint for the monitor port is correct for electrical connections but does not match the original layout or mounting pins.
-The power port is likewise correct but only needs adjustment to the locating pins.
+Footprints for SIO, and the two joysticks need refiniement - the footprints for both are non-standard so the current footprints should be considered as placeholders only.
+The edge connectors require further detail to ensure dimensional accuracy and relative positioning, and to include mounting/locating holes.

 ![Render of PCB top](./Atari65XEC070067RevB.png)